jessesquires/JSQCoreDataKit/README.md

 ## Example app

 There's an example app in the `ExampleApp/` directory.
 Open the `ExampleApp.xcodeproj` to run it.
-The project exercises all basic functionality of the framework.
+The project exercises all basic functionality of the library.

 ## Unit tests